- About us

 The original building at Ochil Tower School was built by K.G.
 Young, a country lawyer, in 1849.
 A stately home known as Belvidere, it changed hands a few times in the 20th century and finally became known as Ochil Tower under the new ownership of Brigadier Sanderson.
 In 1966 it was bought by Robert Lewers, who with a personal interest in Rudolph Steiner, set up a home school which quickly grew and soon became an accepted part of the landscape in Auchterarder.

-In 1971 Robert Lewers approached Camphill Aberdeen with a view to selling the property and the school.
-Johannes and Jean Surkamp took up the challenge and in 1972 took over Ochil Tower, which was now a Camphill School.
-The school expanded from the original building into two small Nissen huts, and the refurbishment of the once-derelict coachhouse, the workshop, the estate laundry and the stables added to its growing footprint.
-Birch Cottage and Priory were purchased in 1979, and the addition of the bespoke Three Kings Hall in 1980 helped to create the thriving Ochil Tower School we know today.
+The school, as we recognise it today, was formed due to the involvement of Jean and Johanne's Surkamp, who came from a Camphill background.
+The school has expanded over the years from the original building, and has seen refurbishment of the once derelict coach house and the adding of the workshops, estate laundry and stables added to the growing footprint.
+Birch cottage and Priory were purchased in 1979 and the addition of the bespoke Three Kings Hall in 1980 helped to create the thriving Ochil Tower School that we know today.

 In a wider context Camphill Scotland was established in 1996 and formed important links with the Scottish Government, lobbying for the various Camphill Centres across Scotland.
 In 1996 the leadership for Ochil Tower School changed, and responsibility now rested with a new core group initially led by Ueli and Hilary Ruprecht.
 Four years later, with the arrival of Neil and Margaret Snellgrove, a joint co-ordinators group was formed which heralded a very successful period for the school.